Babies' brain growth is massive in the first 3 years. They learn through exploring with the help of their whānau.

 E aroha ana ahau ki te ako – I love to learn

-Brain development begins before birth, when the brain cells that last a lifetime are being built.
+Brain development begins before birth, when the brain cells are being built.
 Although almost all of baby’s brain cells are in place at birth, there aren’t many connections between them.

 Brain growth in the first 3 years

 How they explore will be influenced by their attachment relationship.
-Babies who have a secure attachment with a parent will be more curious about their environment and confident to explore, knowing that a parent is close by to encourage them or to comfort them if they need help.
+Babies who have a secure attachment with a parent are more likely to be curious about their environment and confident to explore, knowing that a parent is close by to encourage them or to comfort them if they need help.